foxprovacs/blackjack/README.md

 A simple Python simulation for blackjack, allowing you to test different strategies by creating a new player and defining their strategy.

-A new player is created by subclassing the Player class and then defining the strategy by implementing the abstract should_hit method:
+A new player is created by subclassing the Player class and then implementing the abstract should_hit method:

 ```python
 @abstractmethod